4gboframram/Youmu-bot/README.md

 `;cut - [role]`: Change a role's color to a value in hexadecimal.
 A preview of the color is also sent to the channel for future reference

+### Bot Channels

+For this bot, as the name implies, a bot channel is a channel where users can interact with the bot. **By default all channels in your server are bot channels.**

+When a channel is removed from the list of bot channels, all of the commands except `;cut`, `;help`, and the commands below that manage bot channels are disabled and the bot sends an embed to let the invokee of the command know that they cannot use the command there.

+To manage bot channels, you need `administrator` permissions

+`;addbotchannel` : adds a channel to the list of bot channels

+`;removebotchannel` : removes a channel from the list of bot channels

+`;allbotchannel` : makes every channel in the server a bot channel

+`;removeallbotchannels` : removes every channel from the server from the list of bot channels

 ### Leveling System:

+Xp is a way to quantify a person's activity and devotion to a server.
+By sending messages, you gain xp.
+You can check out your xp stats with these commands:

 `;xp` : See how much xp you have until the next level

 `;rank` : See what your current rank in the server is.

-The amount of xp you get per message sent is inversely proportional to the amount of messages sent in the last minute.
-This is to prevent people from just spamming to grind large amounts of xp, but to show who is truly most devoted to the server.
+The amount of xp you get per message sent is inversely proportional to the amount of messages the member has sent in the last minute.
+This is to prevent people from just spamming messages to receive large amounts of xp, but to show who is truly most devoted to the server

+### Xp Channels

+An xp channel, as the name suggests, is a channel where you can gain xp. **By default all channels in the server are xp channels.**

+To manage xp channels, like bot channels, you need `administrator` permissions

+`;addbotchannel` : adds a channel to the list of bot channels

+`;removebotchannel` : removes a channel from the list of bot channels

+`;allbotchannel` : makes every channel in the server a bot channel

+`;removeallbotchannels` : removes every channel from the server from the list of bot channels

 ### Games:
 `;ttt [player]` : Challenge a user to a game of Tic Tac Toe.

+`;uno [list of players]` : Challenge that group of players to uno.
+If a member is mentioned more than once, then it will only put them in once. **Warning: Uno is still pretty buggy and will also spam dms.** Alternative aliases: `no_u`, `nou`

 ### Other Commands:

 These commands are for extra fun and for things that wouln't fit into the main `;cut` command or any of the other categories.
+They are just quick, simple, and enjoyable little things.

 `;ping`: Test to see if the bot is online and get the ping in miliseconds.
 In return you get a funny Youmu message.